Fall 2024 Rush Chairmen: Nathan Guzek, 219/263-3030, guznathan9@gmail.com & Tanner Corns, 574/361-0573, tannerjc03@gmail.com

 Additional Information:

 Pi Kappa Phi at Purdue was established on campus in 1922.
-Since then we have initiated more than 2,000 members and been influential in many campus events.
-Since 2008, Pi Kapps has been named the top fraternity at Purdue 10 times (RB Stewart Award) and a finalist for 16 straight years.
+Since then we have initiated nearly 2,500 members and been influential in many campus events.
+Since 2008, Pi Kapps has been named the top fraternity at Purdue 11 times (RB Stewart Award) out of the last 15.
 It has been the top chapter of Pi Kappa Phi in the nation 4 times (Founders Award).
 Chapter members have won countless intramural titles.
 In 2019, Pi Kappa Phi received the North American Interfraternity Conference’s Award of Distinction, recognizing it as one of top 5 fraternities in the nation (out of 6,000 plus fraternity chapters).

-Each semester, the Purdue Interfraternity Council (the governing body for fraternities) hosts a “Meet the Greeks” event on campus.
+Each semester, the Purdue Interfraternity Council (the governing body for fraternities) hosts a “Meet the Greeks and Cooperatives” event on campus.
 In the fall semester, it’s typically held outdoors either on the Memorial Mall or the lawn north of the Krach Leadership Center.
 In the spring, it’s typically held in one of the ballrooms of the Purdue Memorial Union.

 Afterwards, individual chapters host recruitment events (also known as “rush functions”) at their fraternity houses.
 While there, you should meet as many of the brothers that you can to learn about them and how the chapter operates.